AXYS-Creative/essence/src/posts/blog/emotional-clutter.md

 ## **Maintaining a Clutter-Free Emotional State**

 Just as with physical clutter, preventing the accumulation of emotional clutter is an ongoing process.
 Regular check-ins with yourself, mindfulness practices, and maintaining healthy emotional outlets are all crucial.
 Additionally, fostering open, honest communications in your relationships can prevent misunderstandings and resentments from piling up.
+[This is a link to google.](https://google.com)

 ## **The Benefits of an Uncluttered Mind**